trust-mfn-berlin/animals-as-objects/vault/theme.logistical-metabolisms.md

 As these stories show, following logistical flows and metabolic circulations opens up a different view of the [[transformations|story.bobby-tracking-body-parts]] of animals and objects this website traces.
 Even when animals end up as part of natural history collections, their transformations do not end: skins, furs, skeletons, bodies, cells, all continue to transform, and might yet become entangled again in other food chains – like those of museum beetles and other animals looking to feed on the collections.

 [^1]: David Peleman, Bruno Notteboom, Michiel Dehaene.
 “Fragments of a Changing Natural History of Urbanisation”. _Oase_ 104 (2019): 2.
-For more information on concepts of urban metabolism see Matthew Gandy.
+For more information on concepts of urban metabolism, see Matthew Gandy.
 “Rethinking Urban Metabolism: Water, Space and the Modern City”. _City_ 8, no. 3 (Dec.
 2004): 363-379. https://doi.org/10.1080/1360481042000313509

 [^2]: To find out more about Marx’s use of metabolism, and the current fortune of this notion, check out this clear overview: http://www.rebelnews.ie/2020/10/20/marx-engels-metabolic-rift-part-one/.
 You can also read more in Andreas Malm’s piece on https://www.versobooks.com/blogs/3691-in-defence-of-metabolic-rift-theory, or in Hannah Landecker.
 “Postindustrial Metabolism: Fat Knowledge”. _Public Culture_ 25, no. 3 (Fall 2013): 495-522. https://doi.org/10.1215/08992363-2144625